cloudwatt/applications/bundle-trusty-devkit/README_EN.md

 * **Dokuwiki** is a highly versatile wiki software that functions entirely without a database.
 Easy to edit and maintain, the uses of Dokuwiki can extend much further than those of a traditional wiki.
 * **OpenLDAP** is a respected implementation of the Lightweight Directory Access Protocol (LDAP).
 The DevKit makes use of OpenLDAP to centralize user management and modification, greatly simplifying things for you or your team manager.
 Log in with the same username and password everywhere across the DevKit!
 * **LDAP Account Manager**, or LAM, is a PHP-based frontend designed to make LDAP management as easy as possible for the user.
 It abstracts from the technical details of LDAP, allowing even those without a technical background to manage LDAP entries.
 If one still wishes to play with the nitty-gritty of their LDAP database, they can directly edit entries via the integrated LDAP browser.
+* **Let's Chat** is a quality web-chat application tailored for small development teams.
+Developed by [Security Compass](http://securitycompass.com/), Let's Chat is a solid tool for any team, boasting features including persistent messages (with searchable archives), infinite rooms, browser notifications, mentions, file uploads and image embedding, code pasting recognition, private rooms and more!

-Of course, each and every one of these tools is completely **Open Source**.
+Of course, each and every one of these tools is completely **Open Source**, and each and every tool uses **shared internal LDAP authentication**.

-Together, these tools provide anyone the foundations of a development environment. **Code** and commit your work using the tried and true practices of Git with GitLab. **Compile** and test your project with the aid of Jenkins for immediate feedback as you progress. **Communicate** and document your creations and practices with your team and beyond thanks to Dokuwiki. **Control** all user accounts quickly and efficiently through LAM, allowing you to easily adjust your team as contributers come and go.
+Together, these tools provide anyone the foundations of a development environment. **Code** and commit your work using the tried and true practices of Git with GitLab. **Compile** and test your project with the aid of Jenkins for immediate feedback as you progress. **Communicate** and collaborate internally using the fun and fluid Let's Chat. **Corroborate** your ideas and document your creations and practices with your team and beyond thanks to Dokuwiki. **Control** all user accounts quickly and efficiently through LAM, allowing you to easily adjust your team as contributers come and go.

 ## Preparations